Garden Party (Marillion song)

-"Garden Party (The Great Cucumber Massacre)" is a song by the British neo-progressive rock band Marillion.
+"Garden Party (The Great Cucumber Massacre)" is a song by the British neo-prog band Marillion.
 It was the second single released from their debut album Script for a Jester's Tear.
 It reached number 16 in the UK Singles Chart in 1983, the band's biggest singles chart success prior to 1985.
 The song is a parody of social elitism and snobbery.
 The B-side is a live version of "Margaret" (recorded at Edinburgh Playhouse, 7 April 1983).
 The 12" single includes a live version of "Charting The Single" (recorded at Hammersmith Odeon, 18 April 1983).

 A CD replica of the single was also part of a collectors box-set released in July 2000 which contained Marillion's first twelve singles and was re-issued as a 3-CD set in 2009 (see The Singles '82-'88).